sheinbergon/jna-aac-encoder/README.md

 * Both versions 0.1.5 and 0.1.6 were tested and found to comply with this bridge.
 * In regards to cross-compilation artifacts:
   * 32bit platform won't be supported for now
-  * OSX/Macos toolchain is a bit trickier, so you'll just have to pre-install the dylib in advance.
+  * OSX/Macos toolchain is a bit trickier, so you'll just have to pre-install the dylib.

 ### Encoding using the JVM AudioSystem
 ```java